Recommendations & Conclusions

 Defra should ensure that operational and policy decisions are clearly communicated to its arm’s-length bodies and the farming advice service in advance of them being made public.
 It should investigate the causes of the leaks of its proposed changes to the Capital Grants and SFI schemes and put protocols in …

-Government response.
 The government outlined its existing protocols for sharing sensitive information with arm's-length bodies and the Farming Advice Service in advance of public announcements, stating they regularly review these communication protocols.
-However, it did not commit to investigating the causes of …
+However, it did not commit to investigating the causes of leaks or providing details of …

 18